E3 2018 has a full games schedule, even if there's no new Xbox or PlayStation

 First published June 7, 5 a.m.
 PT.

-Update, June 9 at 5 a.m.: Adds info on upcoming announcements and press conference schedule.
+Update, June 9 at 5 a.m.: Adds info on upcoming announcements and press conference schedule; 12:45 p.m.: Adds details from EA's press conference kicking off E3.

 E3 2018: CNET's coverage of the biggest video game event of the year.